phil-l-brockwell/thermostat/README.md

 # Pair Partner

-During this task I was paired with Julian Veling, his profile can be viewed at: https://github.com/veliancreate
+During this task I was paired with [Julian Veling](https://github.com/veliancreate).

 We were able to complete the specification and add some extra functionality: